micropython/micropython/docs/reference/glossary.rst

         `micropython-lib <https://github.com/micropython/micropython-lib>`_
         which provides implementations for many modules from CPython's standard library.
-However, large subset of these modules require POSIX-like environment (Linux, MacOS, Windows may be partially supported), and thus would work or make sense only with `MicroPython Unix port`.
+However, large subset of these modules require POSIX-like environment (Linux, FreeBSD, MacOS, etc.; Windows may be partially supported), and thus would work or make sense only with `MicroPython Unix port`.
 Some subset of modules is however usable for `baremetal` ports too.